fbpx

 Skip to main content

-But, as a young person, what is the 'right' when it comes to drugs and alcohol - should you take that MDMA powder or neck that ecstasy pill.
-What's in it, how will it make you feel, what are the risks?
+But, as a young person, what is the right thing when it comes to drugs and alcohol? should you take that white powder or neck that pill?
+What’s in it, how will it make you feel, what are the risks?

 This page provides you with clear, non-judgemental information about some of the most commonly used legal and illegal substances, including: